potential-nl-blsp/eudi-poc-nl/README.md

 ## How to build Python issuer and Verifier UI containers

 ### Python issuer
 The Python issuer is not yet published as a Docker container, so we build one ourselves.
+We appliy a minor patch not to use internal TLS between haproxy and the issuer services.

 1. Clone the original [repository](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py).
-2. Build the container:
+2. Apply the patch in the verifier-ui directory of this repository to the cloned repository:
     ```
+    cd <cloned-repo>
     git checkout 0.6.0
-    patch -p1 < <py-issuer>/patch/Dockerfile
+    patch -p1 < <py-issuer>/patch/Dockerfile.patch
+    ```
+3. Build the container:
+    ```
     docker build -t py-issuer .
     ```